-The Annual Convention Committee (ACC) establishes and, in association with the office staff, organizes and conducts effective scientific and educational meetings.
-The ACC also works with the Continuing Medical Education Committee to develop convention programs that meet the scientific, educational, and professional needs of the AIUM membership.
+The Annual Convention Committee (ACC) establishes and, in association with the office staff and the AIUM's communities and interest groups, organizes and conducts effective scientific and educational meetings.
+The ACC also works with the Ad Hoc Continuing Medical Education Committee to develop convention programs that meet the scientific, educational, and professional needs of the AIUM membership.

-The Bioeffects Committee evaluates research reports on the biological effects of ultrasound and provides information to the AIUM membership on matters relating to the biological effects, especially when these relate to the safety of clinical ultrasound.
+The Bioeffects Committee provides information to the AIUM membership on matters relating to the biological effects of ultrasound, especially when these matters relate to the safety of clinical ultrasound.
+A primary responsibility is to evaluate research reports on biological effects.
 In addition to the elected AIUM members, this committee includes resource members from federal agencies and external organizations.

 Clinical Standards Committee

 The Clinical Standards Committee promotes the writing and review of standards and guidelines for sonographic examinations.
 The committee produces and supports the development of technical bulletins, monographs, and other scientific and informational resources for the AIUM membership and other health care professionals.
 The composition of the committee may include representation from other AIUM committees and/or organizations, as needed, for developing joint guidelines.
 Representation has traditionally been from (but not limited to) the Ultrasound Practice Accreditation Council, the American College of Obstetrics and Gynecology (ACOG), the American College of Radiology (ACR), and the Society of Diagnostic Medical Sonography (SDMS).

 The Constitution Committee bears continuing responsibility for resolving internal contradictions in the Constitution and updating the Constitution to fit with proposed practices of the AIUM.